GUIDE 2025

 Yes.

-So, how do you make this into a story that makes the hiring manager want to hire you?
+So, how do you make this a story that makes the hiring manager want to hire you?

 This is what you need to add: